OURadar/RadarKit/README.md

 First of all.
 Thanks for your interest in the framework! :smile: :thumbsup: :punch:

 The RadarKit is a straight C framework.
 This is a toolkit with various components of a radar signal processor.
-Mainly the real-time operations of data collection, data transportation through network, rudimentary processing from raw I/Q data to _base moment_ products.
-The main idea is to have user only implement the interface between a _digital transceiver_, a _pedestal_, and a generic _health relay_.
-RadarKit combines all of these information, generates radar product files, provides display live streams and redirects the control commands to the hardware.
+Mainly, the real-time operations of data collection, data transportation through network, rudimentary processing from raw I/Q data to _base moment_ products.
+The main idea is to have developers only implement the interface between a _digital transceiver_, a _pedestal_, and a generic _health relay_.
+The RadarKit framework combines all of these information, generates radar product files, provides live data and display streams, and redirects the control commands to the hardware.

 ## System Requirements
 - Processors capable of SSE, SSE2, SSE3